A world-class institute of changemakers in the deaf and signing community.

 The program is comprised of a 12-credit (unit) curriculum that is contained in seven courses completed over a period of two years, with one course per semester.
 This program uses a distance-learning model for five of the courses, and a short on-site seminar model for two courses, both of these occurring over the course of three days (Friday through Sunday).

-Courses are taught by aural rehabilitationists, audiologists, and graduate students with exceptional skills in the area of audiology and aural rehabilitation.
-Materials for the Peer Mentoring Program have been written by both professionals and consumers and are updated as needed for subsequent years.
+Courses are taught by Doctoral Audiology (AuD) students who are overseen by one of the Gallaudet AuD faculty.
+Materials for the Peer Mentoring Program have been written by both professionals and consumers and are updated as new information comes into the marketplace.

 Upon completion, the successful graduate will receive a Certificate in Peer Mentoring from Gallaudet University under the Center for Continuing Studies.

-Please review the website for information regarding this program.
-More information can be found on the Application page or on Gallaudet's website at http://www.gallaudet.edu/CCS/Certificate_Programs.html.
-If you have specific questions not addressed in the website or want to request additional information, email firstname.lastname@example.org.
+Please review this website for information regarding this program.
+More information can be found on the Application page.
+If you have specific questions that are not addressed in the website or want to request additional information, please email firstname.lastname@example.org

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.